ataylor89/Math2025/rsa/README.md

 AWS cloud is kind of like NetFlix.
 We can easily turn on NetFlix and start watching a TV show.

 With AWS cloud, we can easily rent an EC2 instance, or a cluster of EC2 instances, and use them to run a program that requires a lot of CPU and memory.

-It's very difficult for my MacBook to generate a prime table of 100 million primes.
-Just think about it... a prime table of 100 million primes is a file that exceeds 100 MB in size.

-But I can generate a very large prime table on AWS cloud.
-Then I can generate a key table on AWS cloud.
-We can create a key table of size 100 with an extremely high threshold.

-Then I can download the key table to my MacBook.
-I can run keygen.py on my MacBook, using the key table that I downloaded from AWS cloud.
-Using this key table, I can create a highly secure public key and private key.